hrcles/lps/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Principal Investigators
-    - Pesquisadores
+    - Reseachers
-    - Estudantes
+    - Grad Students
-    - Administração
+    - Administration
-    - Visitantes
+    - Visitors
     - Alumni
 design:
   show_interests: false